 Statistics show that students who have higher student loans tend to drop out of college, thinking that it can reduce their expenses.

-- According to Admissionsly, more than two million students have failed to cover their loans in the past six years.
-Dropout rates impact both the economy as well as students as a lack of financial recovery limit.
+- More than two million students have failed to cover their loans in the past six years according to Admissionsly.
+Dropout rates impact the economy and students as a lack of financial recovery limit.

-- 55% of the students struggle to get financial support for their education which results in 79% of them delaying their education.
+- 55% of the students struggle to get financial support for their education, resulting in 79% of them delaying their education.

 - 51.04% of the students drop out because they fail to pay college fees.

-- After graduation, 53% of the students with low-income delay or do not enroll in college while only 11% of the higher-income students refuse to enroll in college.
+- After graduation, 53% of the students with low income delay or do not enroll in college while only 11% of the higher-income students refuse to enroll.

 - According to the EDI report, 12.7% of the students are living in poverty with high school diplomas only.

-- Students who are living in poverty are around 4.8% with a bachelor’s degree.
+- Students living in poverty are around 4.8% with a bachelor’s degree.

-- As of 2021, students of age 25 with no degree had a median weekly earning of $899.
-And the unemployment rate for students with no college degree is 5.5%.
+- As of 2021, students aged 25 with no degree had a median weekly earning of $899.
+The unemployment rate for students with no college degree is 5.5%.

-- A college dropout’s annual income is 35% lower than that of a college graduate.
+- A college dropout’s annual income is 35% lower than a college graduate’s.

 - As per the data, only 42% of low-income students are more likely to pursue an associate degree.
 Moreover, 32% took a bachelor’s degree.